victti/BSGO-Private-Server/README.md

 #### Then you should be able to do the following without repeating the previous steps:
 - Open a cmd and run the Mongo Daemon:
 > mongod

+### Since the implementation of Github Actions, you can either choose compile the server or just download a release from the Releases page

+#### Compiling the server
 - Compile and run the server using Visual Studio 2019.

+#### Using the release
+- Extract the server files
+- Open a CMD and run the following command on the same folder you extracted the files:
+> dotnet BSGO\ Server.dll

+#### Openning the game
 - Open a CMD in your BSGO/client/live folder and run:
 > bsgo.exe +projectID 547 +userID 5085935 +sessionID c7faac2379e35f6404eced5f484210ba +trackingID 6cc3a6e78a753f29ccabaa0f79b7041b +gameServer 127.0.0.1 +cdn C:\Program Files (x86)\BSGO/client/live/ +language en +session b1b23d2fa2769bd59d4c1b67554599b88381afd653b156aa54cb689969ab4fb7 +version 3b27980a3b7dd77e597872106ca98000